Shahnas-P/dev-tinder/homeWork.md

 ### 31-10-2025
   - Install Validator
   - Explore Validator library function and use validator function for password ,email and photo url

+### 2-11-2025
+  - Validate Data in Sign Up function
+  - Install bcrypty package
+  - Create a password hash using bcrypt.hash and save the user with the encrypted password

+  - Create Login API
+  - Compare passwords and throw error if email  or password invalid

  ## Notes :
  - Schema